SahithiKasim/Loan-Default-Prediction-System/README.md

 ## Acknowledgments

-We would like to acknowledge the support and guidance of our mentors and the resources provided by Google Cloud Platform.
+We would like to acknowledge the support and guidance of our mentors and the resources provided by Google Cloud Platform (GCP).
 Special thanks to the project team for their dedication and hard work in making this project a success.

 Happy Coding!